Connecting people to nature, improving lives, opportunities & aspirations

-Jenn started as a volunteer for Wild Elements in 2017 and now works for Wild Elements.
-Jenn is a behind the scenes bod, handling marketing and communications, bookings, events and admin, though she also helps with projects.
+Jenn began volunteering with Wild Elements in 2017 and now works for the organisation.
+Jenn is a behind the scenes bod, handling marketing and communications, projects, events, bookings and admin.
 Jenn is creative, a keen supporter of the arts, and has some fantastic ideas for projects.
 She also leads Wild Elements’ volunteers and has recently started undertaking business development activities.

 Playgroup Leader, Events and Trainer

 Kirsty, another versatile team member, joined Wild Elements in 2018.
 Kirsty loves being in the outdoors, is widely experienced in project and event delivery and is a qualified trainer and nursery teacher.
 Kirsty is currently leading the new Nature’s Playgroup, developing projects and sessions to increase engagement and often leads sessions for children in care and care leavers.
 She is also artistic and creative, and an advocate for the arts.